Regular Business Hours and Holidays

 After being notified by One-Call of Wyoming of a pending excavation, each underground facility operator with facilities in the excavation area will mark the location of facilities to enable the excavator to easily recognize the location of buried facilities.

 Facility Operators notified by the Locate Request but not affected by the excavation are still required to provide a response to the request (W.S.
 37-12-302 (d)).
 Facility owners may respond by marking the location appropriately, such as “gas clear” or “no power.”
 Markings may include the facility owner’s name.
-Facility owners may respond to the requestor with a phone call, email, on site discussion, through the electronic positive response reporting option or other appropriate means.
+Facility owners may respond to the requestor with a phone call, email, on site discussion, through The preferred method is through the FREE electronic positive response reporting feature within the OCW ticketing system.

 Operators are only required to mark those facilities which they own and/or operate.
 Operators shall use stakes, flags, paints, or other clearly identifiable marking within twenty-four (24) inches horizontally from the exterior sides of the operator’s underground facilities (W.S.
 37-12-302 (d)).
 These marks should be made according to the APWA recommended marking guidelines and in sufficient quantity to clearly identify the routes of the facility.